 Chesterwood is open to the public May 25th through October 27th from 10 a.m. to 5 p.m.

 Guided tours with our knowledgeable and passionate staff are available at 11am, 12pm, 1pm or 2pm, or enjoy “open touring” on your own from 10 to 11am or 3pm to 5pm.
-Please arrive 15 minutes before your tour to ensure a spot (limited to 25).
-Grounds-only tickets to view the Contemporary Sculpture Show along the Woodland Walk are also available all season at half price admission.
+Please arrive 15 minutes before your tour to ensure your spot.
+Reservations are not necessary unless you are a group of 10 or more.
+“Grounds-only” tickets are also available all season at half price admission.
 Please note that non-service dogs are not allowed on the property.

 Private group tours are available May 1 – October 31 by advance registration only.
 Groups of 10 or more receive discounted admission of $16 per person (free for group leader and bus driver.)
-Please call Margaret or Elizabeth at 413.298.2034 to schedule a group tour.
+Please call or email Margaret at 413.298.2034 or firstname.lastname@example.org to schedule a group tour.
 We ask that group leaders book at least two weeks ahead of time.
 Thank you.

 The NARM membership program: Become a Friend of Chesterwood at the $150 (Contributor) level or higher and you will be automatically enrolled in the North American Reciprocal Museum (NARM) program.
 This provides discounted admission to over 900 museums across America.
 Chesterwood allows for 2 adult admissions plus their children under 18 per NARM card.
 (One card per family please.)